In the Path of the Ancient Olmec Tour

 Day 5Tour Tres Zapotes and Santiago Tuxtla

 This morning takes us to Tres Zapotes, where the first of the huge Olmec monuments was found in 1862.
-When the rest of the Olmec sites started to decrease in importance about 400 BC, Tres Zapotes continued to thrive and grow in importance, lasting into the Early Postclassic about 1200 AD.
+When the rest of the Olmec settlements started to decrease in importance about 400 BC, Tres Zapotes continued to thrive and grow in importance, lasting into the Early Postclassic about 1200 AD.

 In the nearby town of Santiago Tuxtla, we will examine several Olmec monuments standing in the central plaza.
 After lunch, drive on to Veracruz, Mexico’s Gulf Coast port.
 Veracruz is a very special, laid-back town, and its charm can be felt by simply spending an evening sitting in the sidewalk cafés sipping lechero while listening to the music of the festive danzón and watching the spontaneous dance performances.
+With its crumbling historic architecture, we may be reminded of old Havana.
+Overnight in the Hotel Gran Deligencia, near the central plaza in the heart of the city.
+(B/L/D)

 Day 6Tour Xalapa